Principal Josey Guerin (St. Gregory the Great) & HCCF Chair James McInnis are supporting HCDSB students in need through the HCCF 24 Hour Fast

 - Fasting from something else – use your discretion on what is suitable

 - Students not participating in the Fast are welcome to participate in other ways if the school chooses.
 An activity that represents “fasting” for them….your choice.

 WHAT ARE YOU BEING ASKED TO DO?

-1) Fast from Social Media or Food, or Something Else for 24 hours from Tuesday March 30 to Wednesday March 31, 2021
+1) Fast from Social Media, Your Cell Phone, Caffeine or Something Else for 24 hours from Thursday March 30 to Friday March 31, 2023

 Notes regarding Fasting from Food